 If you do not qualify for a lawyer that we will help pay for, there are other ways that we might be able to help.

 When you call we can help you in over 300 languages and you can:

 - get referrals to help with your legal problem (such as duty counsel and legal clinics)

 - get referrals to other agencies

-- talk to a lawyer for a maximum of 20 minutes if you have a family legal problem and you qualify.
-The lawyer (called an advice lawyer) will give you general legal advice and explain what you can do to help with your legal case.
-Check the table below to see if you qualify for advice lawyer services.
+- talk to a lawyer for a maximum of 20 minutes if you have a family legal problem.
+The lawyer will give you general legal advice and explain what you can do to help with your legal case

 Day of court

-If you qualify, and need legal help on your day of court, you can talk to our lawyers (they are called duty counsel) at the courthouse.
+If you qualify, and need legal help on your day of court, you can talk to our lawyers at the courthouse (they are called duty counsel).
 Duty counsel can:

 - give you advice and information